teaching-on-testbeds/k8s-ml/deploy_app/index.md

 ## Exercise: Deploy an image classification app as a web service

-SSH into "node-0: of your cluster and leave the terminal open.

-Clone this repository, which contains all the material needed in the further exercises.
+SSH into node-0 of your cluster.
+In this terminal, clone this repository, which contains all the material needed in the further exercises.

 ``` shell
 git clone https://github.com/teaching-on-testbeds/k8s-ml.git